jjcastro/porc/README.md

 # Budget-App

-Budget-App is an expense tracking and budgeting web app that gives you complete control over your finances.
+Budget-App is an **expense tracking web app** that allows you to keep track and manage you money, and gives you complete control over your finances.

+## Features

+* A clean, intuitive, and well thought-out design.
+* Quick and easy adding of transactions.
+* Customizable accounts and categories—you can select icons and colors.
+* Color-coded tag system.
+* Built-in calculator and currency converter.
+* Automatic backup.
+* Search.
+* Multiple accounts including easy transfers.
+* Over 160 currencies and exchange rates supported.
+* Simple interactive reports.

-## Smart budgeting
+## Smart Budgeting

 Budget-App helps you budget.
 Create budgets for different spending categories and log your expenses.
 Budget-App learns about your spending habits and gives you projections so you know how well you're doing, how much of your budget have you spent, and how much you should spend going forward to meet your goals.

-## Intelligent